Project guideGPDO Class C

 What you need to know about roof alterations in Waltham Forest — re-roofing, rooflights, and changing materials.

-Roof alterations in Waltham Forest at a glance
+approved in Waltham Forest

 application fee

-8
+8 wks

-weeks typical
+typical decision

 Waltham Forest has conservation areas including Walthamstow Village, Highams Park, and Wood Street.
 Article 4 Directions cover Walthamstow Village and some Victorian conservation areas, restricting window and door alterations.
 The borough borders Epping Forest along its eastern edge, with additional constraints near the forest boundary.
 Listed buildings cluster in Walthamstow Village.
 The Lee Valley flood zones affect western riverside properties.

-Approval probability, 5 nearest comparables, refusal reasons — for your specific address.
+5 nearest comparables & refusal reasons for your address.

 Recent roof alteration decisions in Waltham Forest